דלג לתוכן הראשי

 Disadvantages of DNA Methylation Test:

-- Less available: Less available than a telomere length test, and can only be performed in certain medical laboratories.
+• Higher cost: Usually more expensive than a telomere length test, and performed in specialized laboratories.

 3. Gene Expression Test:

-A test that measures the expression of genes related to aging may provide a lot of information about biological age, disease risk, and aging processes, and even about our future health potential.
+This test measures the expression of genes related to aging, and can provide a wealth of information about biological age, disease risk, aging processes, and even our future health potential.

 What is Gene Expression?